Washington Merry-Go-Round (film)

-Washington Merry-Go-Round is a 1932 American pre-Code film directed by James Cruze and starring Lee Tracy, Constance Cummings, Walter Connolly, and Alan Dinehart.
-It was produced by Walter Wanger.
+Washington Merry-Go-Round is a 1932 American pre-Code political drama film starring Lee Tracy, Constance Cummings, Walter Connolly, and Alan Dinehart.
+It was produced by Walter Wanger and directed by James Cruze.

 Plot

-Button Gwinnett Brown (Lee Tracy) is a new congressman in the U.S. House of Representatives.
-He refuses bribes, vowing to rid Washington of corruption; but crosses swords with powerful senator Edward Norton (Alan Dinehart), who wants to enlist Brown to help Prohibition bootleggers.
-Norton also happens to be chasing elder senator Wylie's (Walter Connolly) granddaughter Alice (Constance Cummings), who Brown has also fallen for.
-In order to silence the idealistic newcomer, politicians stage a phony re-count and Brown loses his government seat.
-However, with the help of Senator Wylie and Alice, Brown manages to win back his place and clean up the halls of justice.
+Button Gwinnett Brown is a new congressman in the U.S. House of Representatives.
+He refuses bribes, vowing to rid Washington of corruption; but crosses swords with powerful senator Edward Norton, who wants to enlist Brown to help Prohibition bootleggers.
+Norton also happens to be chasing elder senator Wylie's granddaughter Alice, for whom Brown too has fallen.
+In order to silence the idealistic newcomer, politicians stage a phony re-count and Brown loses his Senate seat.
+However, with the help of Senator Wylie and Alice, Brown manages to win back his place and clean up the halls of government.